labgem/microscope-user-doc/docs/content/metabolism/antismash.rst

 How to access to the secondary metabolites gene clusters predicted by antiSMASH?
 --------------------------------------------------------------------------------

-Secondary metabolites gene clusters predictions are available through the **Metabolism** section, in the main navigation menu.
+Secondary metabolites gene clusters predictions are available through the **Metabolism** section and the **Secondary Metabolites** subsection, in the main navigation menu.

-What is the "Predicted secondary metabolite clusters"  table?
+What is the "Predicted secondary metabolite regions" table?
 -------------------------------------------------------------

-This table enumerates all secondary metabolite clusters predicted for the selected organism and its replicons.
+This table enumerates all secondary metabolite regions predicted for the selected organism and its replicons.
-Each predicted cluster is associated to a **Cluster type** defined by antiSMASH.

 .. image:: img/antiSMASH6_regions_tab.png